Aronnax9000/MamaSaidStringBand/lyrics/ColdDarkSea.md

 I don't care if it never stops raining
 I don't think that you'll ever stop complaining
 grass is surely greener
-or when we make believe
+when we make believe
 pack your cabinets full of lies
 about way things used to be

-And all those things seem so ?? of the day
+And all those things seem much better every day
 don't have to paint the picture if i decide to stay
 truth of the matter is that I just can't let go
 love like yours comes only once